moiznoorali/SQL-Football-Project/README.md

 - JOIN: Used the join function to link the primary key to the foreign key.
   - Ex: The 'player_id' is the primary key in the 'players' table which links to the foreign key in the 'appearences' table

+### Findings and Results
+- The total number of players that start with the letter 'M' are 3,209
+- Of the total count of the different types of rounds held, Matchday followed by First Round, Second Round, and Third Round